When we write stories we can show speech in different ways. Comics often use speech bubbles to show what people are saying.

 "It's my birthday today," said Amelia.

 Look carefully at what Amelia says.
-The closing speech marks (the ninety nine) go after the comma, not before it.
+The closing inverted commas (the ninety nine) go after the comma, not before it.